Automatic Teller Machines (ATMs)

 From 3 March 2009, any time a person uses an ATM in Australia that isn't owned by their own bank, building society or credit union, the ATM will display the amount of the direct charge.
 At this point, cardholders can either:

 Some institutions choose not charge fees and others have network agreements allowing their customers to use other branded ATMs, such as St George and Westpac customers; or the credit unions' Redi Teller/Redi Bank ATMs.

-For customers who are visually impaired, wheelchair-bound, or have any other disability which makes use of ATMs impossible, many banks will waive fees on counter service.
+If you’re visually impaired, wheelchair-bound, or have any other disability which makes using an ATM impossible, many banks will waive fees on counter service.

-Internet banking allows you to view and check your accounts, review recent transactions, apply for loans and credit cards, or transfer money and pay bills.
+Internet banking lets you view and check your accounts, review recent transactions, apply for loans and credit cards, or transfer money and pay bills.
 Many internet banking products also have features where you can send money overseas quickly and safely to most countries in the world.

 If you’re going to use internet banking, you should consider installing anti-virus software and a firewall on your computer system.
-You should also be wary of emails requesting you to hand over confidential information such as your internet banking login and password.
+You should also be wary of emails asking you to hand over confidential information such as your internet banking login and password.

-For information and tips on protecting your personal information as well as your money visit the Australian Bankers' Association (ABA) website.
+Visit the Australian Bankers' Association (ABA) website for information and tips on protecting your personal information as well as your money.

-The email may use words like ‘update’, ‘validate’ or ‘confirm’, implying that the sender already has the information.
-The email may even threaten the recipient that if the information is not provided within a stipulated time the recipient’s account maybe closed or conversely, may offer a valuable prize if the information is provided.
+The email might use words like ‘update’, ‘validate’ or ‘confirm’, implying that the sender already has the information.
+The email may even threaten that if the information is not provided within their time, your account could be closed or on the other hand, they may offer a valuable prize if the information is provided.

 If you receive an email which requests you to provide personal or financial information – do not reply.